liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Shenglin Jiang, Yangfei Guo, Xingang Shi, Shuhe Wang, Xiaoliang Wang, and Hui Wang.
+The authors would like to thank Shenglin Jiang, Yangfei Guo, Xingang Shi, Shuhe Wang, Xiaoliang Wang, Hui Wang, and Di Ma.